vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 1. Convert resulting ihex to raw binary
 1. Create separate binary files with the `.text` and `.vectors` section contents
 1. Do some pathing of the text section
-1. Compile code to inject to object file
+1. Compile code to inject into the final ELF
 1. Create object file from the section binaries
 1. Create MSP430X ELF file from the object files